References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-NB: If you are applying for a change of name and or nationality you will be required to supply
+Note: If you are applying for a change of name and or nationality you will be required to supply

 If you are applying for any other additional services the appropriate fee will also apply.

 An additional fee will be payable if you wish your documents to be returned by

 Full details are available in the current

 There have been a number of applications received from AML applicants applying for issue of an AML or for additional privileges to be added to an existing AML which have been rejected by the CAA due to, for example, lack of experience criteria.
 This has resulted in the CAA refunding 100% of the application charge paid even though CAA time has been

 The CAA is required to recover its costs from those that have caused those costs to be incurred.
-Therefore, for applications received from 15 September 2016, the CAA will deduct £170 to recover the average costs of its application review, in respect of those applications that the CAA has rejected or where the applicant has withdrawn his/her
+Therefore, for applications received from 15 September 2016, the CAA will deduct £181 to recover the average costs of its application review, in respect of those applications that the CAA has rejected or where the applicant has withdrawn his/her

 Personnel Licensing Scheme of Charges, para.
-13.1 table 58 refs. a, c, i, d and/or e.
+13.1 table 61 refs. a, c i), d and/or e.
 This action is in line with the

 Same day, special delivery and other customised services are available at an additional cost.
 This service is on request, which should be made at the time of initial application.
 Documents are worked to a same day turnaround from receipt of customer request by 11:00 to completion of the processing of the application by 16:30 on the same working day.
 The customer will be able to collect the documents by 16:30 on the same day or the documents shall be sent by Royal Mail special delivery, where this is included in the service.